 Is it Ok to microwave Eggo waffles?

-Yes, Eggo waffles can be cooked in the microwave.
+Yes, frozen eggos waffles can be cooked in the microwave.
 It is quick and easy.
 However, your waffles may come out slightly soggy without crispy edges.

-Having said that though, Eggo waffles still come out tasty and delicious when cooked in the microwave.
+Having said that, though, your Eggo waffle will still come out tasty and delicious when cooked in the microwave.

 Cooking time in the microwave is dependent on the size of the waffle.
 For example, The kid’s Eggo product will not need as much time as the larger, thick, fluffy varieties.